 The ministry of Bahá’u’lláh, the Prophet-Founder of the Bahá’í Faith, began during His imprisonment, in 1852, in a notorious dungeon known as the “Black Pit” and finally ended forty years later, after a series of successive banishments, with His passing in a remote outpost of the Ottoman empire.
 Despite the sufferings He endured and despite vehement opposition to His teachings on the part of governments and clergy, the attempts to silence Bahá’u’lláh or prevent the spread of His teachings were entirely unsuccessful.
 Over the course of His life He revealed a body of writings, unprecedented in religious history in both its scope and magnitude, that offers stunning articulations of God’s will for humanity in this day.

 Throughout His life Bahá’u’lláh was renowned for His divine wisdom and was sought out by many who desired access to His matchless insight.
 Indeed, many of Bahá’u’lláh’s best-known works were originally written as epistles in which He embedded timeless lessons and unraveled questions that had perplexed generations.
-Among these effusions from Bahá’u’lláh’s mighty pen are the several Tablets brought together in this volume, which includes a lengthy Arabic treatise known as the Javáhiru’l-Asrár (meaning literally the “gems” or “essences” of mysteries) as well as a number of Tablets addressed to individuals of Zoroastrian background, who were among the first outside the Islámic community to be attracted to His teachings.
+Among these effusions from Bahá’u’lláh’s mighty pen are the several Tablets brought together in this volume, which includes a lengthy Arabic treatise known as the Javáhiru’l-Asrár (meaning literally the “gems” or “essences” of mysteries) as well as a number of Tablets addressed to individuals of Zoroastrian background, who were among the first outside the Islamic community to be attracted to His teachings.

 In a prefatory note written above the opening lines of the original manuscript of the Javáhiru’l-Asrár, Bahá’u’lláh states,